top of page

 Jungian spiritual direction may explore the role of the God-image, the internal representation of the divine, and how it relates to the individuation process.
 We can carry many and changing God-images within that deeply affect our capacity, both positively and negatively, to relate to God.
 Discovering and healing unhelpful God-images can help our openness to Spirit and our capacity to live out the life we wish in the world.

-• Inner Life Experience:
+• Inner Life Experience and Interior Navigation

 Jungian spiritual direction welcomes conversation about inner life experiences, meaning and purpose, and our relationship to the divine and Holy.
 It is particularly skilled in resourcing the ancient art of interior navigation, seeing the necessity, value and interwoven relationship of our inner and outer life.